cfpb/owning-a-home/README.md

 ### Rate Checker
 The Rate Checker is a JavaScript application for checking mortgage interest rates.
 Currently owning-a-home's Rate Checker is powered by two private APIs that returns mortgage rate and county data. **Without these APIs configured, the website will still load but the Rate Checker application will NOT be available.**

+The following section is therefore only useful to users with access to the private APIs who are able to run the Rate Checker app.

+#### Private API Users

 To configure the Rate Checker you will need to point to the required API URLs in `config/config.json`.
 To do this navigate to the `config` folder.
 In that folder, copy the `example-config.json` file and rename it `config.json`.
 This can be done from the command line with the following two commands:

 ```shell